OWASP/www-chapter-pimpri-chinchwad-college-of-engineering/index.md

 Next Meeting/Event <!-- You should keep this section as it will populate your meetup events -->
+### XSPLOIT
+**Date:** 1 December 2022
+**Location:** PCCOE,Pune

+Our security team will be discussing about the following points.
+🎯 Introduction to Cyber Security !
+🎯 Ethical Hacking
+🎯 Capture the Flag
+(Gamified version of Ethical Hacking)
 ---------------------
 {% include chapter_events.html group=page.meetup-group %}